nih-cfde/c2m2/draft-C2M2_specification_with_Levels/Level_0_popout.assets_and_asset_manifest_deliverable.md

-diagram and a list of property definitions) will serve as column headers for `file.tsv`; each TSV row will represent a single `file`. `file.tsv` will be prepared by the DCC, using data describing digital files within their purview.
+diagram and a list of property definitions) will serve as column headers for `file.tsv`; each TSV row will represent a single `file`. `file.tsv` will be prepared by the DCC, using data describing digital files within their management purview.

-`namespace.tsv` will serve as a formal structural placeholder for an `id_namespace` identifier, which will be assigned to each DCC by CFDE.
+`namespace.tsv` will serve as a formal structural placeholder for a `namespace` identifier, which will be assigned to each DCC by CFDE.
 CFDE will create and furnish a `namespace.tsv` file for each DCC to include with Level 0 submissions.